 Generally, we hold on to your records (physically or digitally) for 7 years after our work ends.
 After 7 years we'll destroy them.
 The exception is information about your asset planning, which we retain permanently.

-Intellectual property
+Intellectual property and use of AI

 We own all intellectual property that we create while working for you.
 You can't reproduce or share our intellectual property without our permission.